Excel VBA Paste Values

 Example #1 – Using Paste Special

-For an example look at the below worksheet image.
+For example, look at the below worksheet image.

 Step 1: Copy the cell B6.